asenchi/website/content/posts/building-a-business.md

 Infrastellar Systems aims to be a one-hundred year infrastructure company.
-What that means exactly we're still figuring out, but the company needs to be sustainable and responsible to changes in tech, society, and economies.
+What that means exactly we're still figuring out, but the company needs to be sustainable and responsive to changes in tech, society, and economies.
 One that doesn't lock people in to ensure we acquire the next buck but build value into the people who use our tools so that they can make the decisions that benefit their business.
 Honestly it seems absurdly difficult to build a business given